 OUR SUBMISSIONS REVIEW PROCESS

 The Stanford Law Review takes pride in carefully and fairly reviewing every submission that we receive.
-Our Articles Committee is responsible for selecting every Article or Essay that we publish.
-We have multiple stages of review, but every piece that we accept is reviewed by the entire committee and the President.
+Our Articles Committee is responsible for selecting every Article that we publish.
+We have multiple stages of review, but every piece that we accept is reviewed by the entire committee.

-Beginning with Volume 71, we will be accepting Article and Essay submissions for our Print Edition exclusively through Scholastica.
+Beginning with Volume 71, we now accept Articles and Essay submissions for our Print Edition exclusively through Scholastica.
 Pieces cannot be submitted through ExpressO or email, except as indicated below.
 Paper submissions will not be reviewed.

 To instead submit an essay for potential publication in the Stanford Law Review Online, visit the online essays submissions page.

 It is our policy to apply the same standards of review to all submissions, and to judge pieces based solely on their content.
 To that end, our review process is fully blind until the Committee’s final vote.
 All voting Articles Editors complete their reads without knowledge of the author’s identity, institutional affiliation, or any other biographical information.
-Only the Senior Articles Editor knows the identity of the author; he or she handles all communication with the author.
+Only the Senior Articles Editor knows the identity of the author; they handle all communication with the author.

 On April 19, 2011, the Stanford Law Review and several peer journals released a joint letter committing to give every author at least seven days to decide whether to accept any offer of publication.
 Eliminating “exploding offers” will improve the quality of our deliberations and the scholarship that we publish, and we invite all other student-edited law journals to adopt this policy.

-If your preference is to publish in the Stanford Law Review, we strongly recommend that you submit your manuscript to us exclusively, at least ten days before submitting it to other journals.
+If your preference is to publish in the Stanford Law Review, we strongly recommend that you submit your manuscript to us exclusively, at least ten days before submitting it to other journals (but after the submission portal opens).
 Because we undertake a very thorough review of all submissions, we are typically unable to make quick acceptances when faced with exploding offers from other journals.

 Authors should enter their name and identifying information only in the designated form fields when they submit their article via Scholastica.
 Only the Senior Articles Editor will see this identifying information.